Class Teacher: Mrs Fang

 A command has a set outcome.

-A program is a set of commands that a computer can run
+A program is a set of commands a computer can run

 Knowledge: